 Deeds materializing the transfer of participating interests (rights and obligations) in oil contracts are subject to a proportional registration fee of 5%, with a minimum collection of 1,000,000 FCFA.

 The direct or indirect transfer of assets or social rights of Congolese companies is also subject to a registration duty of 5% calculated on the value of the assets transferred and social rights of these companies.
 This registration duty is also due in the event of change of control of the company by a change of at least 60% shareholding.

 Real state properties for the period from 1 January 2018 to 31 December 2020 are subject to registration based on the flat-rate zone fees, summarised as follows:

 - Zone 1 (downtown of full-function municipalities): XAF 1 million.

 - Zone 2 (districts of said municipalities and head of departments): XAF 300,000.

 - Zone 3 (district main towns): XAF 100,000.

 Single tax on remuneration

 A single tax, at the rate of 7.5% on the gross salary of resident employees and non-resident seafarers’ employees, shall be borne by the employer.
 The tax is 6% on the gross salary of non-resident, non-seafarers’ employees.
+The rate of the single tax on salaries due by oil companies is fixed at 2.5% of the gross salary.
 This tax is payable on the 20th day of the following month after the remunerations were due.